dabat/insane-british-anagram-rust/README.md

 # insane-british-anagram-rust

 Rust program to find anagrams in the Debian british-english-insane dictionary file.

 This is my first ever Rust program.
 You will find a number of different attempts at it here.
-By default it builds the latest fastest incarnation.
+By default it builds the latest, fastest incarnation.

 ## Prerequisits